awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_virtual.md

 If your MFA device is lost, stolen, or not working, you can still sign in using alternative factors of authentication\.
 If you can't sign in with your MFA device, you can sign in by verifying your identity using the email and phone that are registered with your account\.
 Before you enable MFA for your root user, review your account settings and contact information to make sure that you have access to the email and phone number\.
 To learn about signing in using alternative factors of authentication, see [What If an MFA Device Is Lost or Stops Working?](id_credentials_mfa_lost-or-broken.md)\.
 To disable this feature, contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.

 **Note**
-If you are using an AWS account created after September 14, 2017, you might see differences in the following console pages: **Sign in using MFA** and **Troubleshoot your authentication device**\.
+You might see different text, such as **Sign in using MFA** and **Troubleshoot your authentication device**\.
 However, the same features are provided\.
 In either case, if you cannot verify your account email address and phone number using alternative factors of authentication, contact [AWS Support](https://aws.amazon.com/forms/aws-mfa-support) to deactivate your MFA setting\.

 **To configure and enable a virtual MFA device for use with your root user \(console\)**